peteroupc/classic-wallpaper/uielements.md

 Cursors (mouse pointer graphics) can follow the guidelines given above as well, but most cursors are traditionally drawn:

 - In a single pixel dimension, generally 32&times;32, except to account for [logical display resolution](#logical-display-resolutions).
-- In black and white or in grayscale (with colors limited to gray tones, black, and white), in either case with optional transparency.
+- In black and white or in grayscale (with colors limited to white, black, and other gray tones), in either case with optional transparency.
 In the black-and-white case, each shape of the cursor is generally either white with a 1-pixel black outline or vice versa, to make the cursor easy to see over any background.

 > **Note:** Icons and cursors with no translucent pixels are often stored in the form of an _XOR mask_ (color mask) as well as an _AND mask_ ("inverted alpha" mask) where each pixel is either 0 or 1, a format that additionally allows for so-called "inverted pixels".
 >